 Born with Reflexive Motor Movements

-Babies are born with reflexive motor movements including: sucking, stepping, rooting, gripping (palmar grasp), curling the toes (plantar grasp), and others.
+Babies are born with reflexive motor movements including sucking, stepping, rooting, gripping (palmar grasp), curling the toes (plantar grasp), and others.
 As babies continue to develop and meet developmental milestones, voluntary movements begin to take the place of reflexes.
 The most important way to facilitate meeting motor milestones and setting the stage for engagement in voluntary movement is by having your baby engage in tummy time.
-It is essential for your baby’s development to spend as much awake time in the prone position (on the stomach) as possible.
+Your baby’s development needs to spend as much awake time in the prone position (on the stomach) as possible.
 While a newborn will show only minimal movements in this prone position, supervised tummy time at this age is very important and beneficial.
 Pushing through the arms, hands, and shoulders, lifting the head and turning it from side to side, etc. focuses on improving strength and coordination for the neck, arms, and back.
 Tummy time is of primary importance in preparation for all other developmental milestones.